Are you wondering what is a WordPress theme framework and if you should be using one?

 To address this issue, the WordPress core team and the community came up with parent and child themes.

-With frameworks, it is extremely easy to push out an update without modifying anything the child theme has.
+With frameworks, it is extremely easy to push out an update without modifying anything customized within the child theme.
 This method allows you to keep the “framework” of your site strong without modifying how it looks.

 What Are the Pros and Cons of Using Theme Frameworks?

 There are a few advantages and disadvantages to using a WordPress theme framework on your site.
 Let’s take a look at both.

 - Community – Most popular theme frameworks have huge communities behind them.
 This makes it much easier to get your support questions answered.
 For instance, you can view support forums for specific themes on WordPress.org and get your queries resolved.